 And by New York City, we mean an apartment in deep Brooklyn.
 It's not a cheap place to live.

 While you're there, meet people.
 Not just actors or producers either; it's also a good idea to become friends with lighting designers and theatre technicians, because they'll do things like hang lights and stand on ladders.
 After all, your aversion to doing these things led to your decision to become a director in the first place.
 Right?

 Eventually, when you've done enough networking, you'll want to search for an agent or manager.
 The difference between the two is that an agent will take ten percent for putting up with your clients.
 A manager will take fifteen percent: ten percent for putting up with your clients and five percent for putting up with you.

-Now you're directing plays, have an A-list manager, and are hot stuff.
-Congratulations!
-You're the next Julie Taymor, bringing Lion King-style magic to thousands.
+Who knows?
+Put in the time, effort, patience, and creativity, and before you know it, you'll be directing plays, have an A-list manager, and get invited to all the fancy parties.
 It's often said, "You can't make a living in the theatre, but you can make a killing; and you can make a life."
-When theatre is at its best, it is the most extraordinary collaborative success.
-And when it fails, it's your fault.
+When theatre is at its best, it's the most extraordinary collaborative success.

 And when it fails, it's all your fault.